frida/frida/CONTRIBUTING.md

 ### Rule

-When definining a function implementation each argument must go on its own line, vertically aligned (not for the prototype).
+When defining a function implementation each argument must go on its own line, vertically aligned (not for the prototype).

 #### Wrong